Kings of Prowess ملوك الجدعنة

 Jean-Luc Marchina, Co-Founder & DEO

-Jean-Luc Marchina is the co-founder of Le Caire and multimedia designer.
-Graduated from Geneva Uni- versity of Art & Design, he mostly builds interactive installations.
+Jean-Luc Marchina is a Multimedia / New Media Designer.
+Graduated from Geneva University of Art & Design, Switzerland, he mostly builds interactive installations.
 He has been involved in important collaborative projects as a videographer for scenic art companies and theaters in Switzerland.
-With the desire to share his experience, he leads a creative workshops: artschool.ch with the aim to guide the participants to empower their soft skills and find innovative solutions for contemporary challenges.
-Cur- rently, he lives in Egypt and works for Le Caire as a design executive officer.
-In parallel, he has developed interactive water installation and design new sustainable water products: waterinox.ch.
-His multimedia portfolio is available on: marchina.ch
+He likes also to share his experience by leading creative workshops.
+Therefore he created: artschool.ch to guide the participants to empower their soft skills and find innovative solutions for contemporary challenges.
+In parallel, he designs a new sustainable project: waterinox.ch His portfolio is available on: marchina.ch

 Reem Al Kammash, Script Writer